jprestop/VersionTest/met/docs/Users_Guide/installation.rst

 Programming languages
 _____________________

 The MET package, including MET-TC, is written primarily in C/C++ in order to be compatible with an extensive verification code base in C/C++ already in existence.
-In addition, the object-based MODE and MODE-TD verification tools relies heavily on the object-oriented aspects of C++.
+In addition, the object-based MODE and MODE-TD verification tools rely heavily on the object-oriented aspects of C++.
 Knowledge of C/C++ is not necessary to use the MET package.
 The MET package has been designed to be highly configurable through the use of ASCII configuration files, enabling a great deal of flexibility without the need for source code modifications.

 NCEP's BUFRLIB is written entirely in Fortran.
 The portion of MET that handles the interface to the BUFRLIB for reading PrepBUFR point observation files is also written in Fortran.